Sebas572/MixProxy/admin-panel/README.md

 # Admin Panel

-This is the admin panel for the MixPloy reverse proxy.
+This is the admin panel for the MixProxy reverse proxy.

 ## Technologies Used